Nisto/extractors/README.md

 # extractors
-Various other tools I've written which I haven't felt needed their own repository..
+Various other extraction tools I've written which I haven't felt needed their own repository..

 Usage instructions should be embedded, so run the programs without additional arguments in a manually opened CLI first.